writememe/blog.danielteycheney.com/content/posts/exploring-nornir-part-two.md

 ### Groups - groups.yaml

 Each group contains a one-to-one mapping with the platform/operating system.
 Also, the credentials are stored in this location.
-One could move these credentials to the default.yaml file if they are all the same on each platform.
+One could move these credentials to the default.yaml file if they're all the same on each platform.

 ```
 ios: